 Last but not least, Slalar Shahna, WVRF’s CEO gave a brief speech on the importance of VR, WVRF’s growing role as a networking and marketing platform for VR content creators, China as a very important VR market and a promotional video on WVRF’s Annual Summit in Crans-Montana produced for us by our good friends from Right Here/Right Now Productions.

-"Many people say that VR is dead or that it might soon die, I do not agree as many of you have tried VR today, it just needs better marketing techniques," said Shahna.
+"Many people say that VR is dead or that it might die soon, I do not agree as many of you have tried VR today, it just needs better marketing," said Shahna.

 The conference was smoothly followed by a meaty Q&A session with questions on ethical dimensions and psychological aspects of VR.
 One of the most intriguing questions asked was if VR can be experienced by the visually or auditory impaired, to which Bradshaw replied that it can as long as one or the other of the aforementioned senses is intact.